Pool Size and Depth Guide: Best Options for Every Backyard

 After all, a pool needs attention.
 It might take more work than a house with just a simple backyard.
 But it could be worth the effort with the right information.

-At J Designs Pool and Spa we have given existing and new homeowners the tools and guidance that they need to inspect, repair, or renovate existing pools on their property.
+At J Designs Pool and Spa, we have provided existing and new homeowners with the tools and guidance they need to inspect, repair, or renovate their existing pools.
 After all, if you're going to have a pool, don’t you want to have the best pool?

 By the end of this article, you are going to know the steps to take before purchasing your home and new backyard oasis, along with the five elements that should be checked to ensure that the existing pool is running at an optimal level, and the relationships that you will need build before you start.